amygorgon/didtyronzil/docs/implementation/models.md

 # tyronZIL-js Sidetree models

+**tyronZIL-js** is the open-source reference implementation for Node.js, written in TypeScript.

-The Sidetree protocol requires the following data structures, which are in TypeScript for tyronZIL-js, the Node.js implementation:
+The Sidetree protocol requires the following data structures:

 ## Public key model